-Typefaces similar to Times New Roman, New Century Schoolbook, and Courier are acceptable.
+Fonts similar to Times New Roman, New Century Schoolbook, and Courier are acceptable.
 A serif rather than a sans serif typeface (such as Arial) is preferred.
 The size of the type should range between 10 and 12 points.
 Do not use a compressed typeface or any settings on your system that would decrease the spacing between letters or words.
 The default settings are normally acceptable.
 The final paper must comply with all the rules regarding format (margins, spacing, and page number placement).

-Final copies of research projects, theses, and doctoral dissertations must be made on high-quality, acid-free paper-20# with at least 25 percent cotton rag content-to assure a longer shelf life.
+All text is double spaced on one side of the paper with footnotes single-spaced.
+Draft versions of theses and dissertations may be printed on multipurpose paper.
+Final copies of research projects, theses, and doctoral dissertations must be printed on high-quality, acid-free paper-20# with at least 25 percent cotton rag content-to assure a longer shelf life.
 This quality paper is neither demanded nor recommended until the very final copy.